 Estate Recovery and the Miller Trust Remainder

 • State payback first.
 Under 42 USC 1396p(d)(4)(B)(iii), on the death of the trust beneficiary, the State of Georgia receives all amounts remaining in the trust up to the total Medicaid benefits paid on behalf of the beneficiary.
-This is mandatory and is built into every compliant Miller Trust.
+The trust must name the Georgia Department of Community Health as remainder beneficiary, and this payback is built into every compliant Miller Trust.

 • Hardship waiver.
 Federal hardship waiver provisions under 42 USC 1396p(b)(3) and Georgia DCH policy may apply to estate recovery generally, but rarely apply to Miller Trust residual because the trust funds are dedicated to the state by federal statute.